 Greg and Zach Created a Strange and Highly Engaged Community with Junior Varsity

-Junior Varsity’s Greg Aram and Zach have garnered a large following on Instagram despite never releasing any music.
-So … who are they?
+Junior Varsity’s Greg Aram and Zach have garnered a large following by randomly releasing videos on Instagram but never officially publish their music.

 Junior Varsity is a bizarre, mysterious and intriguing band coming out of Los Angeles.
 These two best friends have figured out how to create a hype around their name by holding secret shows promoted on Instagram.